pollination/pollination-docs/rhino-plugin/pollination-commands/po_syncmodel.md

+---
+description: Sync current model with a new updated Pollination model.
+---

 # PO_SyncModel

-Sync current model with a new updated HBJson model
+Sync current model with a new updated Pollination model.